-(i) an individual who makes gifts to another individual; and

-(ii) an individual who makes gifts to a legal entity.
+- 1 an individual who makes gifts to another individual; and - 2 an individual who makes gifts to a legal entity.

-In the case of (i), the recipient of gifts will be subject to a gift tax under the Inheritance Tax Act of Japan.
+In the case of (1), the recipient will be subject to a gift tax under the Inheritance Tax Act.
 As set out in the table below and the table in question 5, the gift tax rate is much higher than the inheritance tax rate.
-When certain requirements are met (such as where the provider of the gift is a parent or grandparent who is aged 60 or older and the recipient of the gift is at least 20), the recipient can elect to enjoy the reduced gift tax rate and to credit such gift tax against the inheritance tax after the death of the decedent.
+When certain requirements are met (such as where the provider of the gift is a parent or grandparent who is aged 60 or older and the recipient of the gift is at least age 20), the recipient can elect to enjoy the reduced gift tax rate and to credit such gift tax against the inheritance tax after the death of the donor.

-A provider of gifts will not generally be subject to tax.
-However, if the recipient of gifts does not pay the gift tax, the provider of gifts will be jointly liable.
+The donor will not generally be subject to tax.
+However, if the recipient does not pay the gift tax, the donor will be jointly liable.

-The present gift tax rate is as follows (although it should be noted that reduced rates are applicable to gifts from lineal ascendants to lineal descendants who are 20 years of age or older).
+The present gift tax rate is as in the following chart.
+However, it should be noted that reduced rates are applicable to gifts from lineal ascendants to lineal descendants who are 20 years of age or older.